 I always tell everyone who plans a road trip holiday to take it easy and not to squeeze in too many attractions in too little time.
 Try to stay AT LEAST one night in Squamish and one night in Whistler.

-2. Rent a car
+2. Rent a car or a Campervan

 Having your own vehicle is a must.
 It will give you the freedom of stopping whenever you want.
 If you are coming from abroad rent one!
-Rental cars is a great search engine for finding the best deals on compact cars.
+Discover Cars is a great search engine for finding the best deals on compact cars.

 The best time to drive the Sea to Sky Highway

 The highway is open all year round with the occasional closure due to either mudslides or avalanches.
-The peak months however are from May until October, with June to August being most popular.
+The peak months however are from May until October, with June to August being the most popular.
 This is when driving conditions are optimal and most of the campsites are open.

 Do bear in mind however that in May there will still be a lot of snow up in the mountains.
-Whilst some hikes in Squamish will be accessible, most of the hikes in Garibaldi Provincial park won’t be doable due to avalanche risk.
+Whilst some hikes in Squamish will be accessible, most of the hikes in Garibaldi Provincial Park won’t be accessible due to avalanche risk.

-The Interactive Map of the Sea to Sky Highway
+The Interactive Map of the Sea To Sky Highway

 Below you can find the map of the itinerary.
-Click on the icons on the map to see names of the places I have marked.
+Click on the icons on the map to see the names of the places I have marked.
 I will be talking about them as I break down the itinerary day by day.